Peter Had Receipts and the Church Had Questions — Modern Paraphrase | nocap.bible

 Peter Tells the Whole Story 📖

-But Peter didn't get defensive.
+But didn't get defensive.
 He just started from the beginning and walked them through every detail, step by step:

 "I was in the city of Joppa praying, and I fell into a trance.
 I saw a vision — something like a massive sheet coming down from heaven, held by its four corners, lowered right in front of me.
 Inside it were all kinds of animals — wild ones, reptiles, birds.
 And I heard a voice say, 'Get up, Peter.
 Kill and eat.'"